 - The student must have a thesis director in the field of study in which the thesis work is to be done.
 The thesis director must, of course, be willing to support the student's proposal.

-- The thesis proposal is typically submitted by the student during the spring semester of the junior year or the fall semester of their senior year.
+- The thesis proposal is typically submitted by the student during the junior year.
 The proposal must be approved by the student's thesis committee (see above).

 - The thesis is typically submitted during the student's senior year, preferably by the end of the fall semester.
-Approved theses are bound and preserved in the College Library and made available published on-line through OhioLink.
+Approved theses are bound and preserved in the College Library.

 - "DNA Analysis in Forensic Science," by Beth Border (Biology)